pruje/libbash.sh/docs/libbash.md

 ---------------------------------------------------------------
 <a name="lb_test_arguments"></a>
 ### lb_test_arguments
-Test number of arguments passed to a script/function.
+Test number of non-empty arguments passed to a script/function.

 Note: A common usage of this function would be `lb_test_arguments -ge 1 $*` to test if user has passed at least one argument to your script/function.